Traditional Arts Apprenticeships

 - Will this apprenticeship make a significant impact on the cultural transmission and sustainability of this art form?

-Failure to complete the Final Report will result in loss of eligibility for all other direct Mass Cultural Council grant programs until the Final Report has been received.
+Failure to complete the final report will result in loss of eligibility for all other direct Mass Cultural Council grant programs until the final report has been received.

-Record Retention: Grant recipients are expected to keep all receipts and maintain financial records that document how the grant funds were spent.
+Grant funds can only be spent on compensating the mentor artist and the apprentice, therefore detailed records of the time spent on the apprenticeship should be kept.
 Since this grant includes federal funding, these documents must be retained for a period of three years from the date of the final report.

-The Mass Cultural Council has the right to withhold, reduce, or cancel grants if a project:
+Mass Cultural Council has the right to withhold, reduce, or cancel grants if a project:

 - Fails to comply with the terms of the grant contract

 Mass Cultural Council is committed to ensure that all personnel and service programs, policies, and practices will be formulated and conducted in a manner which will ensure equal access for all people and prevent discrimination not only as a matter of law, but also as a policy designed to encourage the participation of all segments of the Commonwealth’s population in Mass Cultural Council programs and services.

 Mass Cultural Council is happy to offer applicants/grantees alternative formats, auxiliary aids, and services necessary so that any individual can participate in the Mass Cultural Council’s programs and services.
 Contact our staff for help.

 Mass Cultural Council is dedicated to creating a workplace, programs, and services that welcome, respect, and value people of all races, color, age, sex, ethnicity, sexual orientation, gender identity, religions, creeds, ancestry, national origin, disability, and veteran status.
 Mass Cultural Council will not fund any organization or program that discriminates on the basis of these attributes.
 We strive to reflect diversity in all activities, programs, and services by removing any barriers to accessibility.
 Mass Cultural Council and its grantees are expected to be in compliance with: